 Anxiety disorders are a phenomenon virtually unrecognized until the modern era but one which the US National Institutes of Health estimates costs that country alone some $42 billion every year.
 On an individual level the NIH describes General Anxiety Disorder (GAD) as causing “significant economic burden owing to decreased work productivity and increased use of health care services, particularly primary health care.”

 The Canadian Mental Health Association estimates that 5% of Canadian households are impacted by anxiety disorders, some of them severely impacted.
-For thousands of Canadians disabled by crippling anxiety just making the rent in the face of diminished work capacity and increased medical costs would be an impossible task without the assistance provided by the Disability Tax Credit.
+For thousands of Canadians disabled by crippling anxiety just making the rent in the face of diminished work capacity and increased medical costs would be an impossible task without the Disability Tax Credit assistance.

 When medical bills become the dominant reality of life in a household the quality of life suffers for everyone, not just the individual struggling with the condition.
 The Disability Tax Credit was designed specifically to help ease the economic burden that accompanies disabling anxiety disorders like depression.
 The Canadian government recognized some years back that it makes more financial sense to help disabled citizens meet their obligations before they become overwhelming, than it does to allow households to be undermined by these expenses and fall apart, creating a raft of cascading problems that will cost far more to address.